-Updated July 10, 2019
+Updated December 10, 2019

 How Does A Depression Chart Work?

-Once you've created your depression chart and come up with the descriptions for how each level makes you feel, you'll be able to show it to your family and friends.
+Once you've created your depression chart and come up with the descriptions for how each level feels, you'll be able to show it to your family and friends.
 This might help them to gain a better understanding of what you're going through.
 It isn't always easy for someone who has never experienced depression to relate to it.
 If you can give your friends or family a glimpse into what you're going through, then they might be more understanding about days when you aren't able to go out with them or do other things that they'd like you to do.

-Having Understanding People In Your Life Makes A Difference
+Having Understanding People in Your Life Makes A Difference